-A Transport Assessment is required to determine the impact the development will have on the capacity of the surrounding road network and any associated mitigation works required.
+A Transport Assessment is required to determine the impact the development will have on the capacity of the surrounding road network and any associated road and/or traffic management improvements required.
 Development should incorporate an access point into the adjacent northern field so as not to prejudice potential future development.
+Corsbie Road will require to be improved to the west of the site with passing place provision installed between the site boundary and the Barnkirk Road.

-Pedestrian and cycle routes should be incorporated into the layout and design of the development including a path along the site frontage that would replace the existing link from the High School to the playing fields.
-Corsbie Road will also require to be improved with passing place provision installed between the site boundary and the Barnkirk Road.
-Given the topography of the site development should be focused on the lower levels and a comprehensive landscaping scheme will need to be submitted with an application.
-Archaeological Evaluation and Mitigation will be required due to the known cropmarks located on the northern part of the site.
+Pedestrian and cycle routes should be incorporated into the layout and design of the development including a path along the site frontage that would replace the existing link from the high school to the playing fields.
+The character of this path should be designed in order to maintain an open space corridor to the playing fields and the wider countryside to the west of the site, incorporating the existing drystone wall if possible.

-A Drainage Impact Assessment is required along with appropriate surface water management measures.
+Given the topography of the site, development should be focused on the lower levels, and a comprehensive design and landscaping scheme should be submitted, avoiding significant intrusion from development on the skyline when viewed from the east, both from Maxwell Drive and site NST.H7, and including a landscaped buffer along the eastern boundary of the site between existing and proposed housing.
+Archaeological evaluation and mitigation will be required due to the known cropmarks located on the northern part of the site.
+A Drainage Impact Assessment will be required along with appropriate surface water management measures.